mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 You can create a host and corresponding database for this host using the command line.
 Use the following steps.

 1. Quit MAMP PRO.
-2. Open Terminal.app (/Applications/Utilities).
+2. Open Terminal.app ( /Applications/Utilities ).
+3. Enter the following command and hit enter:
-3. Enter the following line into the terminal and hit enter:
+4. Enter the following line into the terminal and hit enter:
-   `/Applications/MAMP\ PRO/MAMP\ PRO.app/Contents/MacOS/MAMP\ PRO cmd createHost testHost /Applications/MAMP/htdocs2 Tester`
+   `/Applications/MAMP\ PRO/MAMP\ PRO.app/Contents/MacOS/MAMP\ PRO cmd createHost testHost /Applications/MAMP/htdocs2 testDB`